 How to help your mind and body heal after childbirth

 Some people also swear by chamomile tea.
-“It’s caffeine-free and seems to relieve cramping,” says Barbara Hughes, C.N.M., F.A.C.N.M., director of Aurora Nurse-Midwives at The Medical Center of Aurora in Aurora, Colo., and a spokeswoman for the American College of Nurse-Midwives.
-“We give it to our patients when they’re still in the recovery room and urge them to drink it in the days and weeks following delivery.”
+“It’s caffeine-free and seems to relieve cramping,” says Barbara Hughes, C.N.M., F.A.C.N.M., director of Exempla Certified Nurse-Midwives at Saint Joseph Hospital in Denver and a spokeswoman for the American College of Nurse-Midwives.
+“We give it to our patients when they’re in the recovery room and urge them to drink it in the days and weeks following delivery.”